Register today! Space is limited.

 WCET’s 6th Leadership Summit will engage institutional leaders in a strategic discussion of how to best align and support an institution’s human capital, technology investments, and a content strategy to sustain innovation in teaching and learning.
 Consider these job titles – chief learning officer, design engineer, data scientist, content strategist, user experience analyst, assessment director, student data privacy director.
 These professional roles that support technology-enhanced teaching and learning were relatively uncommon just three years ago.
 Today, these positions are vital in the delivery of CBE, personalized learning, virtual reality, and other approaches to improve student learning outcomes

 What is your institution’s strategy to build a suite of essential internal capacities in program design, analytics, retention and digital content?
 What capacities do you already have?
 Would you know how to assess them?
 Do you know how to build or acquire them?
 Come engage with leaders of successful initiatives to implement learning design, analytics, content strategy, and digital student support services.
 WCET’s highly-rated leadership summits provide a balance of expert presentations coupled with facilitated conversations among a broadly representative audience of higher education practitioners and senior level administrators.
 There is no one path to building and sustaining institutional capacities for innovation.
-WCET’s leadership forum offers a 1-1/2 day interactive, thoughtful, and practical forum to help your institution build the institutional capability to get the benefits for your students in a sustainable way.
+WCET’s Leadership Summit offers a 1-1/2 day interactive, thoughtful, and practical forum to help your institution build the institutional capability to get the benefits for your students in a sustainable way.

 - Many tools today have learning analytics functionality.
 How are academic departments, faculty, advisors and curriculum designers leveraging analytics and learning outcomes data?
 What are some effective models?